 Regulations for safety devices are sometimes a hassle.
 Granted, there are times when it seems like the people using the device aren't the ones making the rules, but there has to be at least a little trust that the additional protection is there for a reason.

 Take the extra time to buckle your child correctly and adhere to any other safety precautions.
 No one who has lost a child has thought back and said, "well, at least I saved a few seconds."

-Carlson & Burnett attorney, Rich Hitz represents injured victims of car accidents in Nebraska and Western Iowa.
-If you or someone you love has been injured or you have questions or need legal representation, contact Carlson & Burnett to set up a free consultation with Rich Hitz.
+Carlson & Burnett represent injured victims of car accidents in Nebraska and Western Iowa.
+If you or someone you love has been injured or you have questions or need legal representation, Call Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation.